 Say goodbye to wire hangers

 If you want to keep your clothes’ shape be sure to invest in wooden hangers or flocked hangers.
 Wire hangers tend to end up misshapen and don’t provide enough support so you’ll end up with wrinkled, bunched up clothes.
+Additionally you don’t want to have delicates such as a silk shirt snagging on a hanger.
 Plus when you’re flicking through your clothes rail it’s highly likely wire hangers will end up in a gnarly mess which will make it much harder to find what you’re looking for.

 Folding and sorting